-It is true that a move to the USA is easier than most, but stepping into our fourth year we’ve gleened a few not so obvious tips.
+It is true that a move to the USA is easier than most, we’ve gleaned a few not so obvious tips.
 Things do get done here, but beware of the hidden costs.
 Perfectly reflected in the fact that the price you see doesn’t include tax, unlike most other countries.

 We’ve been through it all.
 Rent increases, tooth pain, buying a car, getting prescription medications, flipping through credit card offers, long road trips, moving apartments and negotiating bills.
 I put this article together to offer transparency on where to save money when you are living in the US as a foreigners